 NICOLA VALENTINI

-In 2014, he created his own ensemble, Dolce Concento, whose members play on period instruments and aims to the performance of not only the Baroque, but also the classical and romantic repertoires.
-In 2017, by conducting Dolce Concento, he debuted at the Teatro Claudio Abbado in Ferrara in Gluck’s Alceste.
-He gained great success also the following year with the staging of Esther, the first English oratory by G.F.
-Handel.
+In 2014, he founded ‘Dolce Concento’, an ensemble using period instruments aimed at performing not only baroque repertoire but also classical and romantic repertoire.
+In 2017, leading his Dolce Concento, he debuted at the “Claudio Abbado” Theatre in Ferrara with Gluck’s opera “Alceste”, achieving great success, which he repeated the following year with the staging of “Esther”, G.F.
+Handel’s first English oratorio.

 DOLCE CONCENTO ENSEMBLE

-The Dolce Concento Ensemble was created out of the artistic collaboration of Nicola Valentini (conductor) with Andrea Vassalle (violinist), two musicians who decided to share their academic experience to develop a project aiming at rediscovering new sounds in classical and Romantic vocal music played using period instruments.
+ce Concento Ensemble was created out of the artistic collaboration of Nicola Valentini (conductor) with Andrea Vassalle (violinist), two musicians who decided to share their academic experience to develop a project aiming at rediscovering new sounds in classical and Romantic vocal music played using period instruments.
 Following the route started by their teachers, among whom are Ottavio Dantone, Federico Guglielmo and Alessandro Moccia, the work on operas, oratories and cantatas is carried out showing great respect for early music codices without renouncing a modern reading with the specific purpose of involving contemporary audiences.
 The repertoire of the Ensemble ranges from the Baroque period of Italian Schools, which made opera famous in Europe, to Gluck, Mozart, Bellini and Donizzetti.

 After its debut in 2015 at the Ravenna Festival, Dolce Concento has performed in numerous Italian cities including Milan, Modena, Ferrara, Turin and San Marino, and they immediately enjoyed greater and greater favour from the audience and critics as one of the best Italian emerging groups.